-For decades, doctors have been assuring patients struggling with their weight that the formula for losing pounds is simple: Just burn more calories than you take in.
-Unfortunately, when many people set out to do just that by running or spending time on the elliptical, they're met with less-than-stellar results.
-After a month of daily cardio, the scale doesn't budge.
-Worse, some gain weight.
+For decades, doctors have been ensuring patients struggling with their weight that the formula for losing pounds is simple: Just burn more calories than you take in.
+Unfortunately, when many people set out to achieve a calorie deficit, by running or spending time on the elliptical, they're met with less-than-stellar results.
+For some people, after a month of daily cardio, the scale doesn't always budge and some might actually gain weight.

 What gives?
 The truth is, there isn't one tried-and-true method for weight loss, and for some people, cardio just isn't an effective way to lose weight—but there's more to it than meets the eye.
 Let's take a closer look.